-Students will collaborate in teams and will learn how to navigate and code, as well as research in our virtual environment.
-This program will teach the students how to learn, communicate, problem solve as they work in teams.
-These students will ultimately have the same experience as the high school and undergraduate students.
-They will gain technical experience and will learn soft skills at an early age.
+Students collaborate in teams to learn how to navigate and apply basic scripting to objects, as well as research in our virtual environment.
+Students will gain technical experience and will learn soft skills such as being on time, communicating and working in small groups, being responsible - at an early age.

 - 7th and 8th grade students